RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 The only real guarantee of microservices architectures is to end up with a lot of small parts, lose transactional consistency, raise failure rates and challenge your organization.

-Decoupling, resilience, scaling, tech heterogeneity and small focused teams will not come for free; they can only be the result of a tremendous company-wide effort, from the leadership to the infrastructure teams and back, regarding people and their interactions, processes and tools.
+Decoupling, resilience, scaling, tech heterogeneity and small focused teams will not come for free; they can only be the result of a tremendous company-wide effort, from the leadership to the infrastructure teams and back, regarding people, processes and tools.

 On the one hand, only with all these options in hand will you be able to succeed in the challenges that come with modern visions and large-scale projects.
 But on the other hand, without an impressive amount of upfront work and change in your organization, your microservices project will almost surely fail.

 With a coupled model, a single unified tech stack, no resilience or scaling strategies and only transversal teams, you will get the worst of distributed systems, for no actual benefits.

-Therefore, before actually jumping on the microservices bandwagon and losing the comfort of the monolith, be sure that you have what it takes to go all the way across the finish line.
+Therefore, before actually leaving the comfort of the monolith and jumping on the microservices bandwagon, be sure that you have what it takes to succeed.
 In fact, if you are currently failing to build and maintain a monolithic architecture, what makes you think that you will do better with microservices?
 It's all the same, but way harder, in almost any imaginable way.

 [![ROI along the road to microservices]({{ site.baseurl }}/public/resources/road-to-microservices/roi.svg)]({{ site.baseurl }}/public/resources/road-to-microservices/roi.svg)